-- 7. The Commission notes that section 32A(1A) of the Act now requires applicants to make an affidavit disclosing whether certain persons may be able to influence the applicant, or expect a benefit from the applicant, if the licence is granted.
-The applicant has filed such an affidavit. - 8.
-Mr David Christian is the principal executive officer of the applicant and pursuant to section 26A(2)(a) of the Act is the appropriate person to make the affidavit.
-Mr Christian has disclosed that other than the directors of the applicant, who may be able to influence any decision made by the applicant, there are no other persons who may expect any benefit from the applicant if the licence is granted. - 9.
+- 9. The Commission notes that section 32A(1A) of the Act requires applicants to make an affidavit disclosing whether certain persons may be able to influence the applicant, or expect a benefit from the applicant, if the licence is granted.
+The applicant has filed such an affidavit via its nominee (and manager of the premises); Mr Brett Lubicz-Zaorski. - 10.
 The Act prescribes that upon the application being filed, together with the affidavit under section 26A, there must be investigations conducted by the Director-General in relation to the application.
 The Commission has received no information to indicate there have been any adverse matters discovered as a result of the investigation by the Director-General.